BrianZhang2016/Brian-Individual/nweek2.md

 * Other people who used the original code MUST show where the code originated from
 * Changes to the code must be documented

-2. Make a license for your personal and Team project.
+2.Make a license for your personal and Team project.
 Document license you picked and why.

 I chosed a MIT licence for my individual page and Team Project.
 This is because I believe that I wouldn't come back to this code after the school year has ended.